12/2/2021

 Vandemoortele recently moved into their new Food Experience Center along the E17 in Ghent.
 For this new building Vandemoortele already drew the BIM card, both in design and execution phase.
 After delivery, they want to continue working with their BIM model in the execution phase.
 For HVAC, SPIE worked out a BIM model based on Ingenium's design model.

-Together with Vandemoortele, we are working on a case where we want to use Augmented Reality as a solution to some of the problems they face every day when managing their patrimony.
+Together with Vandemoortele, we are developing a case where we want to use Augmented Reality as a solution to some of the problems they encounter on a daily basis when managing their patrimony.

 Why?